Inconspicuous-Backup-Solutions-Dev-Team/Inconspicuous-Backup-Service/conf/README.md

 configurations are the next important thing to create.

 All host configuration files will live quite happily in the directory "./conf/hosts".
-Within this directory you will find another "README.TXT" file that explains the content of host configuration files in detail.
+Within this directory you will find another "README.md" file that explains the content of host configuration files in detail.

 To wrap up, a host configuration file defines a host and which of its